Analyzing Kaman (NYSE:KAMN) and Stable Road Acquisition (NASDAQ:MNTS)

 Kaman Corp. engages in the design, manufacture and distribution of aircrafts, aircraft parts and components.
 It produces and markets proprietary aircraft bearings and components; super precision, miniature ball bearings; proprietary spring energized seals, springs and contacts; complex metallic and composite aero structures for commercial, military and general aviation fixed and rotary wing aircraft; and safe and arming solutions for missile and bomb systems for the U.S. and allied militaries.
 The company was founded by Charles H. Kaman in 1945 and is headquartered in Bloomfield, CT.

-Receive News & Ratings for Kaman Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Kaman and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Stable Road Acquisition Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Stable Road Acquisition and related companies with MarketBeat.com's FREE daily email newsletter.